Stuart Forster provides an overview of some of the many things to do in Latgale, Latvia. Here’s a look at 28 key reasons to visit Latgale.

 A vintage furniture and reproductions store also operates within the fortress.

 The arsenal has been converted into a world-class contemporary art gallery.
-Daugavpils Mark Rothko Art Centre tells the story of the one of the city’s most famous sons.
+Daugavpils Mark Rothko Art Centre tells the story of one of the city’s most famous sons.
 Original works by the artist best known as an abstract expressionist are displayed.
 The centre also hosts temporary exhibitions by Latvian and international contemporary artists.

 Take a shot at discovering Daugavpils’ industrial heritage